Indiana vs. UConn College Basketball Predictions & Picks - November 19

 Indiana vs. UConn Predictions & Picks: Spread, Total - November 19

-Sunday's contest between the UConn Huskies (3-0) and Indiana Hoosiers (3-0) squaring off at Madison Square Garden has a projected final score of 82-67 (based on our computer prediction) in favor of UConn, so expect a one-sided matchup.
-The game will begin at 1:00 PM ET on November 19.
+Sunday's contest that pits the UConn Huskies (3-0) versus the Indiana Hoosiers (3-0) at Madison Square Garden is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 82-67 in favor of UConn, who is a big favorite according to our model.
+Tipoff is at 1:00 PM ET on November 19.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!